Automatic Differentiation

 (∂²f/∂y∂x, ∂²f/∂y²),

-)The same block structure is used even when the input types differ.
+)The same block structure is used when the input types differ:

 Multiple outputs

-If f returns a tuple, each component is differentiated separately.
-The outer tuple follows the outputs.
+If f returns a tuple, each output is differentiated separately.
+The outer tuple follows the outputs:

 (